oceanhackweek/ohw19-tutorial-github/README.md

 ## Agenda

 1. Git & Github Overview
-2. Demo of setting up a project repo and making changes
+2. Demo of setting up a project repository and making changes
-3. Work in groups on updating the project rep
+3. Work in groups on updating the project repo